kalaspuff/tomodachi/README.md

                 command: ["/bin/sh", "-c", "sleep 20"]
     ```

-- If your service inbound network access to HTTP handlers from users or API clients, then it\'s usually preferred to put some kind of ingress (nginx, haproxy or other type of load balancer) to proxy connections to the service pods.
+- If your service inbound network access to HTTP handlers from users or API clients, then it's usually preferred to put some kind of ingress (nginx, haproxy or other type of load balancer) to proxy connections to the service pods.
   - Let the ingress handle public TLS, http2 / http3, client facing keep-alives and WebSocket protocol upgrades and let the service handler just take care of the business logic.

-  - Use HTTP options such as the ones in this service to have the service rotate keep-alive connections so that ingress connections doesn\'t stick to the old pods after a scaling event.
+  - Use HTTP options such as the ones in this service to have the service rotate keep-alive connections so that ingress connections doesn't stick to the old pods after a scaling event.

-    If keep-alive connections from ingresses to services stick for too long, the new replicas added when scaling out won\'t get their balanced share of the requests and the old pods will continue to receive most of the requests.
+    If keep-alive connections from ingresses to services stick for too long, the new replicas added when scaling out won't get their balanced share of the requests and the old pods will continue to receive most of the requests.

     ```python
     import tomodachi